AKSExperiments/CraftersTree/wp-content/plugins/reward-points-for-woocommerce/readme.txt

 = Features: =

+* <strong>NEW</strong> : Admin can add the points for a particular customer.
+* <strong>NEW</strong> : Admin can view the customers points history from the backend.
+* <strong>NEW</strong> : Can enable / disable the points notification message on Single Product Page.
+* <strong>NEW</strong> : Users can view the points in tabular form in their account page.
-* <strong>NEW</strong> : User can see the reward point balance on his account page.
+* User can see the reward point balance on his account page.
-* <strong>NEW</strong> : Can enable / disable the points notification message on Cart as well as on Checkout page.
+* Can enable / disable the points notification message on Cart as well as on Checkout page.
-* <strong>NEW</strong> : Can edit the points notification message.
+* Can edit the points notification message.
 * Option to set reward points on the basis of the money spent by the customers.
 * Option to set the redemption value.
 * Customers get the reward points once the order has been completed.